ealkl/Proj.net---pyODBC/README.md

 General notes
 =============

+* To install the Python ODBC module, navigate to the root directory of the source.
+Then type in to compile and install the .ogg extension: "Python setup.py build install" from the terminal.

 If you are experincing these issues with the ODBC driver, i.e.:
 * pyodbc.Error: ('00000', '[00000] [iODBC][Driver Manager]dlopen({MySQL ODBC 5.1 Driver}, 6): image not found (0) (SQLDriverConnect)')

 This means, that the driver is not where is should be (file reference is incorrect, or non-existent).